aminizadyar/Analyst_report_LLM/read_me.txt

 1- clean the analysis column. the amount of data in analyst reports can be reduced by 70%.
 I suspect after that, there is no need for summarizing the text.
 Each institution has its own layout.
 I think it can be done in a week.
 (I think I just need to delete everything that comes after analyst certification)

-2- A lot of the tickers are not specified in json files. something must be done about them. (maybe use some cheap llm (like claude 3 haiku) to get the right ticker)
+2- A lot of the tickers are not specified in json files. something must be done about them. (maybe use some cheap llm (like claude 3 haiku) to get the right ticker).
+I need to get the date and the country.

 3- the earnings call transcripts: I must extract the text only. the charts or the tables must be omitted.
 (I believe everything after presentation and before copyright must be kept)